Intermittent Fasting and Thyroid: What You Should Know

 Tracking your fasting windows consistently gives you data you can actually share with your healthcare provider.
 Fasted lets you log your fasts, monitor patterns over weeks and months, and spot trends that might correlate with how you feel.
 If your endocrinologist asks how your fasting has been going, you can show them instead of guessing.

-Having a clear record also helps you stay in the moderate fasting range that research supports for thyroid health, rather than drifting into longer fasts that may not serve you well.
+Having a clear record also helps you stay in the moderate range, rather than drifting into the longer fasts where the evidence of thyroid suppression actually sits.

 Frequently Asked Questions